 Suitably-qualified scholars and students are invited to apply.
 Space for the Workshop is limited and early application is advised.
 Selection of participants will be on the basis of the potential benefit to their studies from attending the Workshop.

-A limited number of bursaries is available.
-The bursaries cover travel, tuition, accommodation and maintenance costs, and will be awarded at the discretion of the organisers on the basis of financial circumstances and suitability for the Workshop.
+A very limited number of bursaries is available.
+The bursaries cover, wholly or partially, travel, tuition, accommodation and maintenance costs, and will be awarded at the discretion of the organisers on the basis of financial circumstances and suitability for the Workshop.

-Applicants will be informed on 4 April 2019 whether their application has been successful and the Workshop Fee will be due for payment by 30 April 2019.
+Applicants will be informed no later than 24 April 2020 whether their application has been successful and the Workshop Fee will be due for payment by 30 April 2020.